-Tami purchased this home on December 14, 2013 and within 1 month had the entire home updated!
+Tami purchased this home on December 14, 2013, and within 1 month had the entire home updated!
 This home was manufactured as a 2 bedroom, 1 bath single wide but the previous owners had enclosed the porch to create a 3rd bedroom, which is a great way to add extra living space to a mobile home.
-With a $2,000 remodeling budget and help from family, she completely transformed this home with a wonderful mobile home makeover.
+With a $2,000 remodeling budget and help from family, she completely transformed this home into a wonderful mobile home makeover.
 Her sister helped her paint every inch of the interior – ceilings, walls and trim, and her brother-in-law installed new light fixtures, along with a bathroom sink and faucet.

 Kitchen in Mobile Home Remodel

-This mobile home remodel started in the kitchen with paint and a great stone back splash.
+This 1973 mobile home remodel started in the kitchen with paint and a great stone backsplash.
 Neutral stone provides great textural details in any room but it’s especially effective in kitchens and baths.
 Pin lights placed under the cabinetry allow for additional lighting and instantly updates the space.
 A nice brown color, similar to real wood, is used in the kitchen.
 Darker colors are a much better choice than light colors in a kitchen!

 The front door is in the kitchen and originally had a small built-in storage unit.
 Tami removed it and opened up the space.
-Simple coat hooks as well as a mobile kitchen island are used in its place.
+Simple coat hooks, as well as a mobile kitchen island, are used in its place.

 The living room received an update with earth-tone paint, flooring and simple carpet cleaning.
 Tami also installed a safety gate around the convenient wood stove.
 This is a great idea for children and pets!

 The bathroom received a great update in this mobile home remodel.
-It had the great wood wall and Tami added a new sink, counter and faucet.
+It had the great wood wall and Tami added a new sink, counter, and faucet.
 The bathtub got a makeover, too.

 All 3 bedrooms were extensively updated with paint and flooring in this mobile home remodel.
 Built-in cabinetry was replaced with furniture, and all the walls and ceilings were painted.
 The carpet was thoroughly cleaned, as well.